asd01248967/ExerciseRepostiry/README.md

 This repository contains:

-1. [wordCount2point.py.py](wordCount2point.py) - For this exercise practice compute how many vocabularies same points as Attitude like that, A is Point 1, B is point2, c is point 3, So on and so forth
+1. [wordCount2point.py.py](wordCount2point.py) - For this exercise practice.
+Users can choose :
+ type in a word that will convert your word to a Corresponding point.
+A is Point 1, B is point2, c is point 3, So on and so forth.
+Alternative, process will import 7000.xlsx file and its requirement a user offers a point, according to the offered point, process grab correspond word to display

 2. [7000.xlsx](7000.xlsx) - 7000 vocabulary, From the document, obtain vocabulary and then design point formula to execute application loop until done
-3. [README.md](README.md) - Explain how this repositry's file used for and how to usage
+3. [README.md](README.md) - Explain how this repository's file propose used for and how to usage

 ## Table of Contents